 Aliso Creek is one of seven major coastal watersheds within the South Orange County Watershed Management Area encompassing a 496-square-mile hydrologic unit spanning San Diego, Orange, and Riverside counties.

-Habitat Restorations Sciences Inc. (HRS) is constructing the wetlands.
+Habitat Restorations Sciences Inc. (HRS) is constructing the wetlands water treatment project.
 The project entails building two ponds, removing non-native invasive plants and planting native, ecosystem-friendly foliage.

 “As you can imagine, improving our water quality and restoring natural habitat have challenged state, local and federal authorities – not to mention developers – for decades,” said Aliso Viejo Mayor Mike Munzing.
 “It’s essential for us to do everything we can to clean up our water—to benefit the environment and future generations.
 I am extremely proud of the work our city and our partnering cities and agencies are doing to make that happen.”